U.S. House panel to force testimony from Trump's Afghan envoy

-WASHINGTON (Reuters) - The U.S. House of Representatives Foreign Affairs Committee said on Thursday it will subpoena President Donald Trump’s special Afghanistan envoy, Zalmay Khalilzad, to testify at an open hearing on Sept.
-19, in the wake of the abrupt cancellation of talks with the country’s Taliban leaders.
+WASHINGTON (Reuters) - The U.S. House of Representatives Foreign Affairs Committee said on Thursday it will subpoena President Donald Trump’s special Afghanistan envoy, Zalmay Khalilzad, to testify on Sept.
+19, after the abrupt cancellation of talks with the country’s Taliban militia.

 Representative Eliot Engel, the committee’s Democratic chairman, said he signed the subpoena after the U.S. State Department ignored numerous requests for briefings by Khalilzad about the Afghanistan peace plan and the administration’s path forward in that country.

 Engel released a letter last week expressing frustration with the administration’s failure to arrange briefings by Khalilzad.
-He said State had refused requests in February, April and earlier this month for briefings or testimony.
+He said the State Department had refused requests in February, April and earlier this month for briefings or testimony.

+The State Department did not immediately respond to a request for comment on the subpoena.

-Trump proclaimed talks with Afghanistan’s Taliban leaders dead on Monday after scrapping talks with the group planned for Camp David, Maryland, during the weekend after a U.S. soldier was killed by a suicide bomber in Kabul last week.
+Trump proclaimed negotiations with Afghanistan’s Taliban leaders dead on Monday after scrapping talks with the group planned for Camp David, Maryland, during the weekend after a U.S. soldier was killed by a suicide bomber in Kabul.

 The abrupt announcement - and news that Trump had planned to bring Taliban leaders to the American presidential retreat - angered many in Congress.